ercodex/rota-docs/GCS Research Assignment.md

 and naturally integration of those systems on UAV physically.
 #### What technologies do I need to learn?

 I should learn all of those substances below.
-Additionally I should work on Python for data analysis and C++ for.
+Additionally I should work on Python for data analysis and C++.

 #### What libraries/frameworks can help me achieve this?